Joe Strummer: The Mescaleros and other work (1999–2002)

-In the mid-to-late 1990s, Strummer gathered top-flight musicians into a backing band he called the Mescaleros.
-Strummer and the band signed with Mercury Records, and released their first album in 1999, which was co-written with Antony Genn, called Rock Art and the X-Ray Style.
-A tour of England, Europe, and North America soon followed.
+In the mid-to-late 1990s, Strummer gathered well regarded musicians into a backing band he called the Mescaleros.
+Strummer and the band signed with Mercury Records and released their first album in 1999, which was co-written with Antony Genn, called Rock Art and the X-Ray Style.
+A tour of England, Europe and North America soon followed.

-The Mescaleros expanded on the genre-blending creative renaissance for Strummer had first explored with The Clash, combining punk with world music, reggae, and electronica.
+The Mescaleros expanded on the genre-blending creative renaissance for Strummer had first explored with The Clash, combining punk with world music, reggae and electronica.

 This is my Indian summer ...
 I learnt that fame is an illusion and everything about it is just a joke.
 I'm far more dangerous now, because I don't care at all.